mrhead/todos/README.md

 # Ajax To-dos

-This is a SJR (Server-generated JavaScript Responses) example created with Ruby on Rails.
+A simple to-do list application created with [Hotwire](https://hotwire.dev/) and Ruby on Rails.

 ![Ajax to-dos GIF](todos.gif)

+> Note: This app was originally created with SJR (Server-generated JavaScript Responses) which are kind of old predecessors of Hotwire.
+You can find the SJR version in the [sjr](https://github.com/mrhead/todos/tree/server-generated-javascript-responses) branch.
+R.I.P.
+SJR.

 ## Installation